maudg94/deepLearningProject/README.md

 # Abstract

 The purpose of the project is to present the deep learning model we created during our final project for the deep learning course at EFREI.
+We've chosen to learn more about image classification as it was a subject that interested us from the beginning and because it has many applications from fake news detection to computer vision.
+We wanted to apply what we had learnt during our deep learning course on a real case and for that we chose a Kaggle competition as explained further.
+Therefore, we had the opportunity to try various techniques and compare them.

 # Introduction